On the Brill-Noether loci of a curve embedded in a K3 surface: Introduction

-In this paper we are going to consider a curve contained in a (possibly non unique) $\Kt$ surface and repeat the construction of such BN loci, showing that when the curve is contained a family of different $\Kt$ surfaces, its BN locus must have dimension greater than two.
+After that, we are going to consider a curve contained in a (possibly non unique) $\Kt$ surface and repeat the construction of such BN loci, showing that when the curve is contained a family of different $\Kt$ surfaces, its BN locus must have dimension greater than two.
 In Example \ref{ex:curvehBN}, by giving a codimension two linear section of a Fano threefold, we construct a curve whose BN locus has dimension at least three.
-By adapting this construction to different cases, we can get several examples of curves whose BN loci have actual dimension higher than the expected one.
+By adapting this construction to different cases, it is possible to get several examples of curves whose BN loci have actual dimension higher than the expected one.